 During development and between projects, if the user story ends up being either more or less complex than originally estimated, assigned story points might be changed.

-Advantages of estimating in story points
+Advantages of Agile estimating story points vs hours

 If the process of assigning story points looks a bit complex, don’t let it throw you off.
 There are advantages to capacity planning with story points.